urinieto/msaf/docs/tutorial.rst

 		Common evaluation metrics available from _mir\_eval_ and gathered in this module of MSAF.
 	- :ref:`Datasets <datasets>`:
-		A series of human-annotated dataset to use to benchmark algorithms.
+		A series of human-annotated datasets to benchmark algorithms.
 		Note: these data must be downloaded separately from here:
 		`<https://github.com/urinieto/msaf-data>`_